Thrombosis of the hepatic artery. Hepatic vein thrombosis

 Clinical picture

-Acute thrombosis is manifested by such signs:
+Acute thrombosis is manifested by the following symptoms:

-• severe abdominal pain that comes on suddenly
+• severe abdominal pain that occurs suddenly;

-• increased body temperature, constant fever;
+• increased body temperature, persistent fever;

-• nausea, vomiting, stool disorder;
+• nausea, vomiting, stool upset;

-• splenomegaly (enlargement of the spleen).
+• splenomegaly (enlarged spleen).

-These symptoms of portal vein thrombosis manifest simultaneously, sharply worsening the patient's condition.
-A dangerous complication is intestinal infarction, i.e., necrosis of its tissue when mesenteric veins are blocked by blood clots.
+These symptoms of portal vein thrombosis manifest simultaneously, sharply worsening the patient’s condition.
+A dangerous complication is intestinal infarction, i.e. necrosis of its tissue when mesenteric veins are blocked by blood clots.

 1. General weakness, lethargy, lack of appetite.